 Part I Writing (30 minutes)

-Directions: For this part, you are allowed 30 minutes to write a short essay on the topic of Welcome to our club.
-You should write at least 120 words following the outline given bellow:
+Directions: For this part, you are allowed 30 minutes to write a short essay entitled On the Importance of a Name. you shuold write at least 150 words following the outline given below.

 Part II Reading Comprehension (Skimming and Scanning) (15 minutes)